-Each counsellor, coach, and psychotherapist comes to their work with a number of underlying assumptions (whether they are consciously aware of this or not).
+Each counsellor, coach, & therapist comes to their work with a number of underlying assumptions (whether they are consciously aware of this or not) that shape their approach to counselling, coaching, & psychotherapy.
 These assumptions revolve around questions like:

 - What is the purpose of life?